andonigarcia/Ping/flask_app/README.md

 1. Download the source files
 2. In your terminal, change directories to the Ping root
+3. Type `chmod a+x db_create.py`
+4. Execute `./db_create.py`
-3. Type `chmod a+x run.py`
+5. Type `chmod a+x run.py`
-4. If you are running in production mode, you must enter your email credentials (otherwise registration won't work):
+6. If you are running in production mode, you must enter your email credentials (otherwise registration won't work):
   * Type `MAIL_USERNAME='x' MAIL_PASSWORD='y' ./run.py` where x is your gmail username and y is your password
-5. Else, if you are not running in production mode:
+7. Else, if you are not running in production mode:
   * Type `./run.py`
-6. Navigate your browser to `localhost:5000`
+8. Navigate your browser to `localhost:5000`

-## Troubleshooting
-If you get an error about your database not running, follow these steps:

-1. Type `chmod a+x db_create.py` at the root
-2. Execute `./db_create.py`
-3. Type `chmod a+x db_upgrade.py`
-4. Execute `./db_upgrade.py`

-### Update - 2/4/15 - Andoni Garcia
+### Update - 2/8/15 - Andoni Garcia
 Still Todo:

-1. Forms: CSS.
-Errors.
-Bad 5-char zip not handled
-2. Informative registration errors.
-3. Make a robust company page
-  * Include a map
+1. Company Page:
-  * Include abilities to post Pings
+  * Include ability to post Pings
   * Include payment processing
-  * Include analytics
+  * Include analytics tab
-4. Bring the CSS up-to-date
-5. Make CSS mobile friendly
+  * Include editing capabilities
+  * Include ability to add photo(s)
+2. Errors:
+  * Registrations:
+    -Incorrect zipcodes are not handled (i.e. 00000) -Incorrect registration errors/feedback is not informative
+  * Google Maps:
+    Not found addresses/problems with Geocode are not handled
+3. CSS:
+  * Forms:
+  	- Disable submit button until client-side validation is finished
+  * Meet the Team:
-6. Reformat each Picture to the same size
+    - Make pictures the same size
-7. Ping!
-Logo => Design and make SVG
+  * Everywhere:
+    - Update new classes/tags.
+I haven't touched CSS since starting work on the server.
+    - Make the site mobile friendly (if not mobile first)
+4. Design:
+  * Ping!
+Logo.
-8. Favicon and iPhone icons...ugh I need a design day soon
+  * Favicon and iPhone icons
-9. Landing Page! :D Interactive app?
-PICTURES!
-Infographics.
-10. Before production switch to a MySQL server (most likely when we set up an Apache server too, create the full LAMP stack)
+5. Landing Page:
+  * Interactive wireframe?
+More Pictures, Less Words.
+6. Server:
+  * Set up a LAMP stack.
+Deploy to a domain.

 -AMG